-Industrial Land Locations.
-There are currently about 989.0 acres of land available for industrial land uses in the unincorporated County, based on the existing zoning.
-All of this industrial-zoned land is located in the Community College District, within the "employment centers" (including the Media District) that are identified in the CCD Plan.
+Industrial Land Supply.
+There are currently about 193.7 acres of developed industrial land in unincorporated Santa Fe County which is approximately 3.65 acres of industrial land per 1,000 persons in the unincorporated area.
+The majority of this industrial land is located in or adjacent to the Community College District and within the "employment centers" (including the Media District) that are identified in the CCD Plan.
 The commercial zoning districts in the County allow limited small light industrial uses.
-However, it is not possible to determine how much of this commercially-zoned land is actually available for industrial development.